Marriage Longevity…The Science of Living Longer Together

 “None of us are married to just one person in our lives, even if we only marry one person.”
 Esther Perel

-Understand that the health and well-being of your spouse also provides for your own.
+Understand that the health and well-being of your spouse also provide for your own.

 Self-care, by definition, includes caring for your spouse, knowing that their marriage longevity supports your own as well.